Cryptandra orbicularis: Description

 Cryptandra orbicularis is a shrub that typically grows to a height of 30–90 cm, its branchlets covered with white, star-shaped hairs but not spiny.
-Its leaves are more or less round, kindey-shaped or somtimes egg-shaped with the narrower end towards the base, 1.3–2.5 mm long and 1.3–2.2 mm wide.
+Its leaves are more or less round, kidney-shaped or sometimes egg-shaped with the narrower end towards the base, 1.3–2.5 mm long and 1.3–2.2 mm wide.
 There are narrowly triangular stipules 0.9–1.2 mm long and joined to each other at the base of the petiole.
 Both surfaces of the leaves are more or less glabrous.
 The flowers are borne singly in leaf axils with several elliptic bracts at the base.
 The sepals are white to creamy-white, forming a cylindrical to bell-shaped tube 0.9–1.1 mm long with spreading lobes 1.3–1.5 mm long and hairy.
 The petals protrude 0.8–1.1 mm beyond the sepal tube, and form a hood over the stamens.
 Flowering has been observed from August to October, and the fruit is a schizocarp.